 Easter Egg Hunt

-Either plan your own Easter Egg hunt or why not join a Cadbury Easter Egg hunt in association with the National Trust.
+Either plan your own Easter Egg hunt or why not join an Easter Egg hunt at your nearest National Trust property.
 Visit the National Trust website to find an Easter Egg hunt near you.
-Follow the bunny’s clues in beautiful surrounding and finish your adventure with a delicious, chocolatey treat. https://www.nationaltrust.org.uk/features/join-the-cadbury-easter-egg-hunts

 - Put these branches in a tall vase and fill the bottom of the vase with sand or small stones to support the tree.